-If you're not enrolled when you first become eligible, or as allowed under "Special Enrollment" above, you can't be enrolled until the Group's next open enrollment period.
+If you're not enrolled when you first become eligible, or as allowed under Special Enrollment above, you can't be enrolled until the Group's next open enrollment period.
 An open enrollment period occurs once a year unless determined otherwise by the Group.
-During this period, eligible employees can enroll for coverage under this plan.
+During this period, eligible employees and their dependents can enroll for coverage under this plan.